 In cases involving fraudulent transfers, other creditors listed for dischargeable debts have the right to file preference actions to recover the payments.
 If successfully recovered, the debt will be open for objection to discharge by creditors.

-We represent business creditors in bankruptcy courts throughout Texas.
+We represent business creditors in bankruptcy courts throughout Houston and Texas.
 Schedule an initial consultation with our law firm to learn how we can help you.